sagemath/sagewiki_to_gh-2022-10-10/days53/projects.md

  * Make quiver algebras and quiver representations work again (Simon)

    See [[http://trac.sagemath.org/ticket/12630 | Trac #12630]].
 The ticket was providing quivers with composition of paths, quiver algebras and the like, but the patch recently broke because of a change in the expected arguments of `DiGraph.__init__` in [[http://trac.sagemath.org/ticket/14806 | Trac #14806]].

+ * Fix memleak related with quadratic number fields (Jean-Pierre, Simon)

+   See [[http://trac.sagemath.org/ticket/14711 | Trac #14711]].
+Quadratic number fields come with an embedding into the complex field.
+The embedding is stored by ''strong'' reference in an attribute of the codomain of the embedding.
+If the codomain is "immortal" (which is the case for the complex field), then the domain of the embedding becomes immortal, too.
+Hence, currently, quadratic number fields will stay in memory forever.